NEW: Official: 2 detained in Brussels, authorities trying to determine if one is Salah Abdeslam

 In January, authorities found traces of explosives and Abdeslam’s fingerprints in another Brussels apartment.

-Some theories have suggested he had returned to Syria
+Some theories suggested he had returned to Syria following the attacks.

 Abdeslam, a Belgian-born French citizen, is the brother of another attacker, Ibrahim Abdeslam.
 He was a French citizen believed to have been the suicide bomber who detonated explosives outside a cafe on Boulevard Voltaire.